 Graphing is critical for the interpretation of groundwater flow system.
-The powerful graphing options in GeoStudio make it possible to plot critical information in SEEP/W such as pore-water pressure profiles, total head versus time, material properties, water flux rates, and cumulative recharge and discharge at specified locations.
+The powerful graphing options in GeoStudio make it possible to plot critical information in SEEP/W and SEEP3D such as pore-water pressure profiles, total head versus time, material properties, water flux rates, and cumulative recharge and discharge at specified locations.
 All of this data can be exported or copy/pasted directly into spreadsheet software.

 Visualize Flow Paths

-Once the analysis is complete, you can interactively click on any part of the domain to visualize the flow path through this point.
+Once a SEEP/W analysis is complete, you can interactively click on any part of the domain to visualize the flow path through this point.

-A sensitivity analysis can be readily conducted with SEEP/W by cloning multiple analyses using the Analysis Tree and then making slight changes to each one.
+A sensitivity analysis can be readily conducted with SEEP/W or SEEP3D by cloning multiple analyses in the Analysis Tree and then making slight changes to each one.

 Optimization and Calibration

 SEEP/W can be paired with other software packages, such as the PEST: Parameter Estimation package, to conduct optimization/calibration of material properties.

 Integration with SLOPE/W for Transient Stability Analyses

 Integration of SEEP/W with SLOPE/W makes it possible to analyze the stability of any natural or man-made slope subject to transient changes in pore-water pressure, for example, due to infiltration or evaporation.
 Pore water pressures computed by SEEP3D can also be used in SLOPE/W by generating a cross-section through the 3D domain, and associating a stability analysis to this section.